Barking Habits of the Neapolitan Mastiff

 Alert Barking

 One of the primary reasons Neapolitan Mastiffs bark is to alert their owners to something unusual or unfamiliar.
 This can include strangers approaching the home, unfamiliar sounds, or even wildlife in the vicinity.
-In these situations, their deep, booming bark serves as a deterrent, signaling to potential intruders that they are not to be taken lightly.
+In these situations, their deep, booming bark serves as a deterrent, signalling to potential intruders that they are not to be taken lightly.

 Territorial Barking